-Skin Color
+Skin Color Style

-These are the sliders if you open the Skin Color section.
+These are the sliders in the Skin Color Style section.

-Skin Color Adjustment (Color Correct and This slider can do different things depending on the setting of the drop down menu on the left of the slider. more) Color Correct: A very general color correct that will fix badly colored skin.
-Other options: Will change the skin color to match a particular style of coloring.
-Two other sliders are affected by the skin color adjustment: Brightness Contrast This controls how much the slider changes the brightness and contrast (as opposed to just the hue and saturation).
+Color Change This slider can do different things depending on the setting of the Style drop down menu.
+Style Controls the style of the color correction applied to the skin areas.
+Color Correct.
+A very general color correct that will fix badly colored skin.
+Other options : Will change the skin color to match a particular style of coloring.
+Brightness Contrast This controls how much the Color Change slider changes the brightness and contrast (as opposed to just the hue and saturation).
+This slider will have no effect if the Color Change slider is set to 0.
 Color Correct Outside Face Copies the recoloring that was applied to the face onto the rest of the picture.
 This will correct the white balance of the picture using knowledge about the correct colors of skin.
 Temperature Manually adjusts the color of the skin to remove any temperature (red-blue) color cast.
 Tint Manually adjusts the color of the skin to remove any tint (green-purple) color cast.

 Tan Gives the skin area a tanned look.
 Pressing the Tan button opens the following sub-sliders: Saturate Gives the skin area a richer color.
 Darken Subtly darkens the skin area.

-Gold Gives the skin a golden color if moved to the right, or reduces the amount of gold color in the skin if moved to the left. --
+Gold Gives the skin a golden color if moved to the right, or reduces the amount of gold color in the skin if moved to the left.